The Seed Centre

 Seed collctions are held in two batches.
 One, a base lot, which remains in deep storage to ensure the survival of the species.
 Another lot is held available for requests to withdraw from the bank for restoration projects and also for testing purposes.

-Outdoor space for working with seeds and plants
+Indoor space for working with seeds and plants

 Seeds are planted in seed trays and then pricked out into modules inside the polytunnel – which also provides a working space for our staff and volunteers out of the elements.
+There are two heights of potting tables – adults and kids.

 Shading can be positioned to allow either very wet or large collections to be dried out in plenty of air circulation.